-We, participants of the inaugural African Conference on Agricultural Technologies:
+We, participants of the Inaugural African Conference on Agricultural Technologies:

-- Encourage African governments, regional economic communities, and continental bodies and organs to sustain the dialogues and actions to fast-track agricultural technology deployment while integrating Science Technology and Innovations in their respective development frameworks. - 2.
-Appeal for commitment of funding to support STI as affirmed in 2016 by African Heads of State in the Lagos Plan of Action to increase science and technology budgets to at least 1% of GDP by 2025 and the commitment to increase the budget allocation to the agricultural sector to atleast 10% of the budget in line with the Malabo Declaration.
+- 1. Encourage African governments, regional economic communities, continental bodies and organs to sustain the dialogues and actions to fast-track agricultural technology deployment while integrating STI in their respective development frameworks. - 2.
+Appeal for funding commitment to support STI as affirmed in 2016 by African Heads of State in the Lagos Plan of Action to increase science and technology budgets to at least 1% of Gross Domestic Product(GDP) by 2025 and the commitment to increase the budget allocation to the agricultural sector to at least 10% of the budget in line with the Malabo Declaration. - 3.
+Call for concerted efforts to urgently address the negative impact of some those opposing novel technological innovations including genetically modified organisms (GMOs) in Africa through constructive dialogues and objective engagements, supported by scientific evidence.
+There is need to navigate away from defending science and instead embrace strategic and transparent communication to effectively counter dis-information.

-- 3. Call for concerted efforts to urgently address the negative impact of non-governmental organisations (NGOs) opposing novel technological innovations including genetically modified organisms (GMOs) in Africa through constructive dialogues and objective engagements, supported by scientific evidence.
-There is need to navigate away from defending science and instead embrace strategic and transparent communication to effectively counter dis-information. - 4.
-Commit to collaborate towards identifying and engaging a critical mass of high-level agricultural technology ambassadors to serve as the voice of the continent on matters related to the development and deployment of Agricultural technologies. - 5.
-Call for consistent and strategic engagement of all critical stakeholders especially the private sector, farmers, and gender groups towards co-creation of innovations and participatory policy making processes, technology development, commercialization, and deployment of agricultural technologies. - 6.
+- 4. Commit to collaborate towards identifying and engaging a critical mass of high-level agricultural technology ambassadors to serve as the voice of the continent on matters related to the development and deployment of agricultural technologies. - 5.
+Call for consistent and strategic engagement of all critical stakeholders especially the private sector, farmers and gender groups towards co-creation of innovations and participatory policy making processes, technology development, commercialization and deployment of agricultural technologies. - 6.
 Stress the importance of creating a functional enabling environment and sufficient incentives to facilitate research, development and commercialization of agricultural innovations and establishment of a functional private sector. - 7.
-Reiterate the need for investment in functions that are critical for supporting commercialization and adoption of agricultural technologies including reinvigorating extension services, creating efficient markets and elimination of tariff and non-tariff barriers; - 8.
-Urge Africa Union (AU) member states, regional economic communities, and other key stakeholders to nurture political will to drive technological advancement in the agricultural sector towards food self-sufficiency and intensified intra-Africa trade in the context of the African Continental Free Trade Area AfCFTA.

-9. Call upon the AU to formally recognize and engage institutions that have excelled in the field of development and deployment of agricultural technologies such as AATF as their technical arms on agricultural technology matters.

-10. Endorse the recognition and adoption of ACAT as the continent-wide biennial forum that will showcase emerging technologies and innovations, promote networking and shared learning, and unlock access to technology and its delivery.

-11. Commit to sustain engagement on agricultural technology in between ACAT editions through organizing and engaging in Strategic Dialogues in Agricultural Technology in Africa (SDATA) to foster discussions within and across the following strategic groups: the youth, ministers, researchers, the private sector, and farmers.

-12. Resolve to meet again in Kigali, Rwanda from 19 - 23 May, 2025 to take stock of the progress made against the commitments herein agreed to.
+Reiterate the need for investment in functions that are critical for supporting commercialization and adoption of agricultural technologies including reinvigorating extension services, creating efficient markets and elimination of tariffs and non-tariff barriers. - 8.
+Urge Africa Union member states, regional economic communities, and other key stakeholders to nurture political will to drive technological advancement in the agricultural sector towards food self-sufficiency and intensified intra-Africa trade in the context of the African Continental Free Trade Area - AfCFTA. - 9.
+Call upon the AU to formally recognize and engage institutions that have excelled in the field of development and deployment of agricultural technologies as their technical arms on agricultural technology matters. - 10.
+Endorse the recognition and adoption of ACAT as the continent-wide biennial forum that will showcase emerging technologies and innovations, promote networking and knowledge, to unlock access to technology and its delivery. - 11.
+Commit to sustain engagement on agricultural technology in between ACAT editions through organizing and engaging in Strategic Dialogues in Agricultural Technology in Africa (SDATA) to foster discussions and appropriate actions within and across the following strategic groups: youth, ministers, researchers, private sector, farmers and policy makers including ministers. - 12.
+Resolve to meet again in Kigali, Rwanda from 9 13 June 2025 to take stock of the progress made against the commitments herein agreed to.